jjr113/CSC-Hacks/README.md

     5. Open dist folder
     6. Open FOr.jar
 2. Navigating MVP
-  a.
-Click 'Create Zip' button
+    1. Click 'Create Zip' button
-  b.
-Choose 'School' option for 'This zip is for'
+    2. Choose 'School' option for 'This zip is for'
-  c.
-Choose which type of student you are.
+    3. Choose which type of student you are.
-  d.
-Check which years you would like to keep track of.
+    4. Check which years you would like to keep track of.
-  e.
-For the years you selected, choose how many semesters you would like to keep track of.
+    5. For the years you selected, choose how many semesters you would like to keep track of.
-  f.
-Check which semesters you would like to keep track of.
+    6. Check which semesters you would like to keep track of.
-  g.
-Add the class names you would like to keep track of for the semester(s) you checked.
+    7. Add the class names you would like to keep track of for the semester(s) you checked.
-  h.
-Press the "Done" button when finished satisfied with the classes added.
+    8. Press the "Done" button when finished satisfied with the classes added.
-  i.
-Choose the folder you would like to put the zip file.
+    9. Choose the folder you would like to put the zip file.
-  j.
-Youre done!
+    10. Youre done!
 You just made a School.zip file!!

 ## Team Information
 Jakob Ross